francismunozeu/VAR-Modals/README.md

 # VAR Modal Repository

-How-to: Using HTML editing
+How-to: Using HTML editing <br />

-1.Replace button actions in the clone site with the modals with a modal code.
+1.Replace button actions in the clone site with the modals with a modal code. <br />
-2.Replace text button names,
+2.Replace text button names, <br />
-3.Add the correcsponding modal to the button
+3.Add the correcsponding modal to the button <br />
-4. Create link to specific slides in your VAR using this: https://www.labnol.org/internet/office/link-slides-on-slideshare-google-docs/8128/
+4.Create link to specific slides in your VAR using this: https://www.labnol.org/internet/office/link-slides-on-slideshare-google-docs/8128/ <br />
-5.(if using a offline copy of the site) modify and link in the modals that points to local folder pr drive
+5.(if using a offline copy of the site) modify and link in the modals that points to local folder pr drive <br />

 Modal Repository

 ++++++++++++++++++++++++++

 New Relic Explorer:   modal1 - v2.html